1. Home

 • Experience in supervising, managing and training others

-• Experience of obstetric emergencies/complicated deliveries, termination of pregnancy, sexual violence
+• Experience of obstetric emergencies/complicated deliveries, abortion care, medical care of survivors of sexual violence, contraceptive care

-• Willingness to be regularly on call for difficult and complicated deliveries
+• Willingness to be regularly on call for difficult and complicated births

 • Willingness to work in unstable areas